sigeisler/travelling-salesman-electric-vehicles/README.md

 ## Getting Started

-It is necessary to extract elevation data as well as data about the road network.
+It is necessary to extract elevation data from [usgs.gov](https://dds.cr.usgs.gov/srtm/) as well as data about the road network.
 OSRM supports map extracts from [OSM](https://www.openstreetmap.org).

 ### Starting the Routing Engines